2016 Teen Video Challenge

 - Get the Entry Form (PDF or Word Document) Read all instructions provided on the entry form and read the Rules

 - Create a 30 – 90 second video that encourages teens to read and use libraries this summer.
-Include your interpretation of the 2015 CSLP teen slogan “Unmask” for the 2015 Summer Reading Hero theme.
+Be sure to include your interpretation of the 2016 CSLP teen slogan “Get in the Game – Read.”

-- Explore the Resources for additional ideas and information.
+- Explore resources for additional ideas and information.

-- Title your video: “2015 TVC-NY- Unique Name” (same as Entry Form) Please choose a Unique Name that does not include your real name (example: 2015 TVC – NY- Krypton!23).
+- Title your video: “2016 TVC-NY- Unique Name” (the same title that you put on the entry form).
+Please choose a Unique Name that does not include your real name (example: 2016 – TVC – NY- ReadTheGame!23).

-- Upload your video to YouTube.com and add closed captioning (if your video includes words in the audio) using the YouTube feature.
+- Upload your video to YouTube.com and add closed captioning (if your video includes words in the audio) using the YouTube closed captioning feature.

 Questions?
 Contact your local library.

-What Can I Win?
 CSLP will review all state winners and will award each CSLP approved State Teen Video Challenge Winner $150.
-Their Local Public Library will receive prizes worth $50 from CSLP and Upstart.
-Winners will be announced in the spring of 2015.
+Their local public library will receive prizes worth $50 from CSLP and Upstart.
+Winners will also receive certificates from CSLP and Summer Reading at New York Libraries.
+Winners will be announced in the spring of 2016.

-In the spring of 2015, a complete list of state winners, along with videos, will be posted on the CSLP website winners’ page.
-The New York State winner and finalists will be posted on the Summer Reading at New York Libraries Video Challenge Winners page.
+In spring 2016, a complete list of state winners, along with their videos, will be posted on the CSLP website.
+The New York State winner and finalists will be posted on the Summer Reading at New York Libraries Teen Video Challenge Winners page.

-Eligibility: The “2015 Teen Video Challenge” is open only to legal U.S. residents who are age 13 to 18, applying through the state where they reside.
+The “2016 Teen Video Challenge” for New York State is open only to legal U.S. residents who are residents of New York State aged 13 – 18.
 Participants are ineligible if directly related to the panel of judges for the contest.
-By participating, entrants agree to be bound by these Rules.
+By participating, entrants agree to be bound by these Contest Rules.

 Each participant or group may submit one video per entry.
-Each entry must include a signed Model Release form(s).
-All submissions must be received by February 25, 2015 to the library named on your entry form.
+Each entry must include signed Model Release Form(s).
+All submissions must be received by March 4, 2016.
 Late entries will not be accepted.
-A DVD of the video and a brief written summary will be requested from the state winner.
+A DVD of the video and a brief written summary will be requested from the winner for full accessibility.

-Terms and Conditions: All audio and artwork must be created by the entrant or be in the public domain and must be specified as such on the entry form.
-CSLP (and all CSLP member affiliates) have permission to use the “2015 Teen Video Challenge” submissions, including all work created and all intellectual property embodied therein, as per the Model Release form.
+All audio and artwork must be created by the entrant or be in the public domain and must be specified as such on the entry form.
+CSLP (and all CSLP member affiliates) have permission to use the “2016 Teen Video Challenge” submissions, including all work created and all intellectual property embodied therein, as per the Model Release Form.